What is Naturopathic Medicine…and what can I expect from my treatments?

 Naturopathic Medicine is a newly re-acknowledged but timeless form of healthcare.
 Naturopathic philosophy is based on the following main ideas.

 Based on this, one can understand how Naturopathic Medicine is practiced and how disease and symptoms are perceived in the patient.

-Registered Naturopathic Doctors (NDs or RNDs) are trained in much the same way as conventional MDs.
-They attend an accredited 4-year post-graduate, clinically-based naturopathic medical school program, and then successfully pass two sets of National Licensing Board Examinations.
-Naturopathic medical education includes all of the same basic science and biomedical classes as conventional medical school, along with pharmacology, with additional in-depth training in prevention and naturopathic treatment modalities.
+Registered Naturopathic Doctors (NDs or RNDs) attend an accredited 4-year post-graduate, clinically based naturopathic medicine program, and then successfully pass two sets of National Licensing Board Examinations.
+Naturopathic medical education includes basic science and biomedical classes, along with pharmacology, with additional in-depth training in prevention and naturopathic treatment modalities.
 The state in which each RND sees patients determines their scope of practice.